Correct!

 excursions are intact.
 Then you must assess the pattern of ocular misalignment.
 You have two methods—objective (cover tests) and subjective (Maddox rod).

-used to elicit ocular fixation movements.
-In the cover-uncover test, you must cover each eye—one at a time—and observe the fixational movement of the eye you are not covering.
+The cover tests are used to elicit ocular fixation movements.
+In the “cover-uncover test,” you must cover each eye—one at a time—and observe the fixational

+movement of the eye you are not covering.
 If the uncovered eye moves to pick up fixation, it was not previously fixating.
-If it consistently moves in the same direction with repeated cover-uncover gestures, you have
+If it consistently moves in the same

-the other eye.
-In doing so, you are interrupting fusion and aiming to elicit a PHORIA, a latent ocular misalignment.
-Because the cover tests depend on eliciting ocular
+cover one eye and quickly move the occluder across the nasal bridge to cover the other eye.
+In doing so, you are interrupting fusion and aiming to elicit a PHORIA,

-fixation movements, they will fail if the patient: 1) does not know to fixate (“make the target clear”); 2) cannot fixate because of poor vision, ocular motor paresis or
+(“make the target clear”); 2) cannot fixate because of poor vision, ocular motor paresis or restriction; 3) is not cooperating; or 4) has a small misalignment or

-depend on fixational movements, but they do depend on the patient’s telling you the relative position of the stimuli seen with each eye.
-That task may seem simple to you, but
+The Maddox rod tests do not depend on fixational movements, but they do depend on the patient’s telling you the relative position of the stimuli seen with each eye.

 Of course, either test will fail if technique is flawed.
 So learn how to perform them and what the pitfalls are.
 Practice helps!